The significance, meaning and purpose of baptism

 What is the significance of baptism?

-Have you ever though about getting baptised but have too many questions still unanswered?
+Have you ever thought about getting baptised but have too many questions still unanswered?

-In this article we would love to help you understand a little bit more about this significant, next step in your journey of following in the footsteps of Jesus.
+In this article we would love to help you understand a little bit more about this significant next step in your journey of following Jesus.

 Why should I consider getting baptised?

 In order to understand the reason for being water baptised, it is important to carefully consider what the Bible says about it: Jesus himself was baptised.
 He was not a sinner, yet he humbled himself in obedience to identify with us and give us an example to follow.

 At this time, Jesus came from Nazareth in Galilee and was baptised by John in the Jordan.
 The moment he came out of the water, he saw the sky split open and God’s Spirit, looking like a dove, come down on him.
 Along with the Spirit, a voice: “You are my Son, chosen and marked by my love, pride of my life.”
 Mark 1:9 MSG

 Water baptism is an act of faith and obedience to the commands of Christ.

 “Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28:19-20